ymuichiro/quick_learning_symbol_en/08_lock.md

 {0: 'Op_Sha3_256', 1: 'Op_Hash_160', 2: 'Op_Hash_256'}
 ```

-At the time of locking, the unlocking destination is specified by Bob, thus the destination (Bob) cannot be changed even if an account other than Bob unlocks.
+At the time of locking, the unlock destination is specified by Bob, thus the destination account (Bob) cannot be changed even if an account other than Bob unlocks the transaction.

 The maximum lock period is 365 days (counting number of blocks in days).

-Confirm approved transactions.
+Check the approved transactions.
 ```js
 slRepo = repo.createSecretLockRepository();
 res = await slRepo.search({secret:secret}).toPromise();
 console.log(res.data[0]);
 ```
-###### Sample outlet
+###### Sample output
 ```js
 > SecretLockInfo
     amount: UInt64 {lower: 1000000, higher: 0}